Ballard Locks – Large from Seattle’s Child on Vimeo.

 Tucked away at the bottom of a winding, tree-lined road lies one of Seattle’s best beach parks.
 Carkeek Park offers acres of wetlands and hiking trails, an impressive beach (accessed via a train overpass and some pretty spectacular views), a playground and plenty of prime picnic spots.
 Check out the cool salmon slide, take an easy hike along Piper’s Canyon Story Trail, and search for crabs, shells and other treasures along the rocky beach.

-Picnic Pointers: Since access to the beach includes trekking the overpass and a steep set of stairs, your best bet is to picnic around the play area, then venture down to the beach afterwards.
+Picnic Pointers: Since access to the beach includes trekking the overpass and a steep set of stairs, your best bet is to picnic around the play area, then venture down to the beach afterward.
 There is plenty of parking, but the lots are situated in various areas along the main road in, so try for the lot closest to the playground (directly across from the beach).
+Or if that lot is full, drop your picnic stuff at the picnic area and go back to park at the lower parking lots.
 Restrooms on site.

 950 NW Carkeek Park Rd